robzed/robslife/README.md

 This life writes back to the screen as it's processing - which means we do most reading and writing from upper RAM.

+This version takes about 2.7 seconds for a full screen, which is faster than the two others I'm aware of.
+It's also easy to reduce the amount of screen is processed.

 BACKGROUND
 ----------